Peel and Eat Shrimp

 Sprinkle with the Old Bay Seasoning.

 Bake for 10-15 minutes.
-You will know they are done when they turn pink, and the shrimp look whitish and they have started to curl up into a "C" shape.
+You will know they are done when they turn pink, the shrimp look whitish, and they have started to curl up into a "C" shape.

-Take them out and serve in a bowl with another bowl available for the shelves.
+Take them out and serve in a bowl, with another bowl available for the shells.
 Needless to say, don't forget the napkins!

 So easy and delicious